GODrums/cs-tierlist/README.md

 // import the desired package
 const { CrimsonM9Mapping, CyanbitKarambitMapping } = require("cs-tierlist");

+// you can also dynamically generate the mapping
+// this allows for enforced preloading of the tierlist const cw_kara_mapping = generateMapping("karambit", "crimson_web", true);

 // Get the pattern for a specific seed const pattern2 = CrimsonM9Mapping.getPattern(2);